News: Enigmatic Names To Celebrate The Queen Of Crime

 Easily identify belongings with Stikins ® Name Tags…

-To avoid having to turn detective yourself to solve the mystery of the missing school uniform / P.E. kit / insert miscellaneous school item here, why not use Stikins ® name tags to get all of your children’s belongings safely and securely labelled so they are easy to identify (and to return to their rightful owner).
-Stikins ® are extremely quick and easy to apply; these adhesive tags simply peel off their backing sheet and then stick on and stay on.
+To avoid having to turn detective yourself to solve the mystery of the missing school kit, why not use Stikins ® name tags to get all of your children’s belongings safely and securely labelled so they are easy to identify (and to return to their rightful owner).
+Stikins ® labels are extremely quick and easy to apply; these adhesive tags simply peel off their backing sheet and then stick on and stay on.
 They can be used to label items of clothing and fabric items (where they should be applied onto the wash-care label) along with a wide range of personal items that need to be kept safe (including lunch boxes and water bottles, shoes and bags, books and stationery kits, and mobile devices).

 The days of playing detective are over thanks to Stikins ® Name Tags!

-You can order Stikins ® name tags online, by phone, or by post (using the Order Form provided on the back of our Parent Leaflets).
+You can order Stikins ® name tags online or by phone.
 With our easy to apply name tags, you can ensure that you don’t fall prey to the mysterious school uniform thief whilst also making sure that all your children’s belongings make it safely to school and back again, all year long!
-For more information about our name tags, or for any order queries, please do not hesitate to contact a member of the Stikins ® team today – we will be more than happy to help!
+For more information about our name tags, or for any order queries, please do not hesitate to contact a member of our team today – we will be more than happy to help!